OulipianSummer/Perecian/README.md

 Perecain's default prompt's list (found in ```lists/default.csv```) can be customized for different themes, genres, settings, and more.
 In order to make your own, it is best to simply make a copy of ```lists/empty.csv``` and fill in all of the empty cells with your own content.

 ## Beta V1.1
 Perecian is still in beta!
-If you would like to contribute to this project, feel free to open a PR
+If you would like to contribute to this project, feel free to open a PR.
+Also note that Perecian was initially created and tested using Linux, so if you run into problems using another OS, please let me know!

 ## Changelog
 + Aug 21: Update to Beta 1.1, added new features, cleaned up codebase, added some bugfixes, added instructions